 Assessment criteria

-Entries must specifically address how the work entered meets the following judging criteria:
+Entries must specifically address how the activity entered meets the following assessment criteria:

 Describe the investigative approach undertaken and identify the research methods employed, outlining the steps taken to ensure a robust and unbiased approach.

-Identify how the research contributes to new insights within the field of infectious diseases research.
+Detail how the research contributes new and significant insights within the field of infectious diseases research.

 Demonstrate the extent to which the research benefits, or has the potential to benefit, human health.